 Mean score of companies in the Hospitality industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Cracker Barrel Old Country Store, Inc. reported total carbon emissions of approximately 1,996,000,000 kg CO2e.
 This figure includes Scope 1 emissions of about 99,661,000 kg CO2e, primarily from stationary combustion (72,989,000 kg CO2e) and fugitive emissions (21,036,000 kg CO2e).
 Scope 2 emissions from purchased electricity were approximately 194,725,000 kg CO2e.
-The company’s Scope 3 emissions were significantly higher, totalling about 1,207,225,000 kg CO2e, with the largest contributions from purchased goods and services (944,044,000 kg CO2e) and employee commuting (58,356,000 kg CO2e).
-In 2023, Cracker Barrel's total emissions were about 90,153,000 kg CO2e for Scope 1 and 239,307,000 kg CO2e for Scope 2, with no reported Scope 3 emissions.
-The previous year, 2022, saw Scope 1 emissions of approximately 85,897,000 kg CO2e and Scope 2 emissions of about 280,141,000 kg CO2e, again with no Scope 3 data disclosed.
-Cracker Barrel has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
-The company’s emissions data is not cascaded from any parent organisation, indicating that all reported figures are directly from Cracker Barrel Old Country Store, Inc. Overall, Cracker Barrel's emissions profile highlights a significant reliance on Scope 3 emissions, which presents an opportunity for future climate commitments and reduction strategies.
+The most significant contributor to their carbon footprint, however, is Scope 3 emissions, which total around 1,207,225,000 kg CO2e, with purchased goods and services accounting for about 944,044,000 kg CO2e.
+In 2023, Cracker Barrel's emissions were slightly lower, with total emissions of about 90,153,000 kg CO2e for Scope 1 and 239,307,000 kg CO2e for Scope 2.
+The company has not disclosed any specific reduction targets or initiatives as part of its climate commitments, nor does it appear to have cascaded data from a parent organisation.
+Cracker Barrel's emissions data reflects a growing awareness of climate impact, but without defined reduction targets or initiatives, the company may face challenges in aligning with industry standards for sustainability.

 Access structured emissions data, company-specific emission factors, and source documents